- Term: Fall 2019

 In W20, I am planning to teach the follow-up course Quantum Field Theory for Cosmology, which was last taught in W18: AMATH872/PHYS875.

-Lecture notes and video recordings of lectures will be posted here.
+Lecture notes, video recordings etc. will be posted here.

-Here are the lecture notes from when the course was previously taught, in F17:
+Here are the lecture notes, viedo recordings etc from when course was previously taught, in F17:

 Lecture 0: Assigned reading.
 A review of special relativity.
 Transition to general relativity.